MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 ### Performance Optimization and Numerics

 Many of the most widely-used and compute-intensive linear algebra and arithmetic operations performed by R are computed by low-level numerics libraries, including the basic linear algebra subroutine (BLAS) library.
-Revolution R includes highly-tuned low-level numerics libraries that are optimized for speed on a wide variety of x86, x86-64 and IA-64 processor architectures.
+Microsoft R includes highly-tuned low-level numerics libraries that are optimized for speed on a wide variety of x86, x86-64 and IA-64 processor architectures.

 Many of the performance optimizations try to